MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-flutter_material_design_3_rounded_buttons.md

 ),
 ```

-Check out the live sample of all these button customizations here an experiment with them.
+Check out the live sample of all these button customizations here.
+You can experiment with them to see how changes affect the button's appearance.

 <iframe style="width:99%;height:400px;" src="https://dartpad.dev/embed-flutter.html?id=6ba74bd132932f48e61db8022a0f60f4&split=70&mode=dart"></iframe>